AshleyScirra/scirra-offline-sw/README.md

 - avoids conflicting with other caches on the same origin, even from this same library
 - vanilla JS with no assumptions about your build/deployment methods (i.e. this repo is just a .js file) - but note it does depend on localforage for lazy-load storage
 - work with arbitrary server configurations, e.g. no need to specially configure caching on the Service Worker script or any other files (which cannot be specified anyway if you develop frameworks/middleware), no server-side scripts
-- update upon pressing the browser reload button (note support is inconsistent, see below)
+- update upon pressing the browser reload button (note this is a bit hacky, see below)
 - **sends messages over a BroadcastChannel indicating update events** (e.g. downloading update, update ready) so pages can notify users accordingly
 - **robust for production use** - deployed with [Construct 2](https://www.scirra.com/) where it has been battle-tested in a variety of environments, and also used for the Construct 3 editor itself.